openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 ### xDripAPS for offline BGs

-This is a REST microservice designed to allow xDrip CGM data to be used in OpenAPS. **Note as of 1/26/17:** The below documentation is WIP and needs additional testing.
+**Note as of 1/26/17:** The below documentation is WIP and needs additional testing.

-Do you use OpenAPS and xDrip?
-Until now, this usually means you need an internet connection to upload your CGM data to Nightscout and then have OpenAPS download it from there to use in your loop.
-This repository allows you to get your CGM data from xDrip into OpenAPS without the need for an internet connection.
+Do you use OpenAPS and the xDrip Android App?
+Until now this required an internet connection to upload your xDrip Android App CGM data to an online Nightscout instance (the OpenAPS community recommends utilizing Heroku).
+Then your data was downloaded to your OpenAPS rig for use in your online loop.
+The xDripAPS code resides on your OpenAPS rig and allows the direct transfer of xDrip Android App CGM data to your OpenAPS rig without an internet connection. xDripAPS creates an offline OpenAPS rig which utilizes a "local" or "peronal" network (WiFi hotspot or Bluetooth tethering) for direct communication between the xDrip Android device and the OpenAPS rig.
+Data which is 'missing' from Nightscout will be uploaded when the OpenAPS rig regains internet connectivity.

-xDripAPS is a lightweight microservice intended to be used on Raspberry Pi or Intel Edison OpenAPS rigs.
-Users of the xDrip Android app can use the "REST API Upload" option to send CGM data to this service.
-The service stores the data in a SQLite3 database.
-The service can be invoked from within OpenAPS to retrieve CGM data.
-This approach allows for offline/camping-mode looping.
-No internet access is required, just a local, or "personal" network between the Android phone and the OpenAPS rig (using either WiFi hotspotting or bluetooth tethering).
+The OpenAPS community recommends an Explorer Board / Intel Edison rig, but xDripAPS also works with a Raspberry Pi rig.

-As of oref0 v0.4.0 (Jan 2017), support for xDripAPS is now included in the OpenAPS oref0-setup.sh script.
-When running the oref0-setup.sh script, you will be prompted to specify a CGM type (e.g. MDT, G4).
-You can specify "xdrip" (without the quotes).
-This will install xDripAPS and all dependencies.
+Configuring an offline OpenAPS rig is quite easy because the OpenAPS setup script (oref0-setup.sh v0.4.0 and later) supports an automated installation of xDripAPS and dependencies.
+When running the OpenAPS setup script you simply specify "xdrip" (without the quotes) when promped to specify a CGM type (e.g. MDT, G4).
 Alternatively, manual installation instructions can be found at the bottom of this page.

 #### Overview of xDripAPS
 With xDripAPS, the flow of data is as follows -